Rochester trio facing felony charges after alleged carjacking in Malone

 MALONE — Three Rochester residents are facing felony charges after they allegedly carjacked a vehicle from the parking lot of the Red Roof Inn in Malone by telling the driver they had a gun.

-Taisheed L. Richardson, 22, Joseph C. Clayton, 24, and Ayanna N. Peterson, no age provided, were each charged by Malone Village Police with two counts of second-degree robbery.
+Taisheed L. Richardson, 22, Joseph C. Clayton, 24, and Ayanna N. Peterson, no age provided, were each charged by village police with two counts of second-degree robbery.

-The vehicle was subsequently spotted westbound on State Route 11B and police attempted to stop it, but the driver sped off, passing through the villages of Canton and Potsdam on U.S. Route 11, village police said in a release.
+The vehicle was subsequently spotted westbound on Route 11B and police attempted to stop it, but the driver sped off, passing through the villages of Canton and Potsdam on Route 11, village police said.

-The vehicle became disabled about two miles outside Canton and the three were taken into custody with the help of St. Lawrence County Sheriff’s deputies and New York State Police, village police said.
+The vehicle became disabled about two miles outside Canton and the three were taken into custody with the help of St. Lawrence County Sheriff’s deputies and state police, village police said.

 “It appears the individuals were visiting at one of the correctional facilities when their vehicle became disabled so they decided to steal a car to get back to Rochester,” Village Police Chief Chris Premo said in the release.